-The Foundation year is aptly named.
+The Early Years is aptly named.
 Here, children are nurtured through play and formal activities and encouraged to learn practical things that will help them in their education.
-The foundation staff track individual children’s progress against a number of criteria as they progress through the year.
+The Early Years staff track individual children’s progress against a number of criteria as they progress through the year.

 Years 1 & 2 represent Key Stage 1 in the national curriculum, and here the pupils will find a focus on developing key skills in reading, writing and numeracy.
 Towards the end of the first year, they are tested on their reading skills (specifically phonics) and towards the end of the second year they are assessed for progress in all three areas.